Sambourne: Economy

 Whilst the Domesday Book makes no mention of a mill a century later it is recorded that the mill of Sambourne was let out.
 In 1433 the Abbot of Evesham demised to John Throckmorton land in Sambourne, which was later confirmed upon John's son, Robert Throckmorton.
 It included the river and fishing from Spernall to Coughton and mills and fisheries are later enumerated in the demise of the manor to Robert Throckmorton in 1538.
 In the seventeenth century Sambourn was one of the earliest centres of the local needle-making industry.
 Edward Cooke (1798–1873), a needle manufacturer who lived and died at Sambourn, had for a wife, Hannah née Turberville (1799–1873).
 The area is now largely agricultural with many residents commuting to nearby cities for employment.

 Governance

 Sambourne is part of Stratford-on-Avon District Council and represented by Councillor Neil Edden (Liberal Democrats).
-Nationally it is part of Stratford-on-Avon, parliamentary constituency whose current MP is Nadhim Zahawi of the Conservative Party.
+Nationally it is part of Stratford-on-Avon, parliamentary constituency whose current MP is Manuela Perteghella of the Liberal Democrats.
 Prior to Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.